2020 Tampa Bay Buccaneers season: Super Bowl LV: vs. (A1) Kansas City Chiefs

-During Tampa Bay's 1st possession of the 2nd quarter they were able to move the ball into Kansas City's red zone following a 31-yard pass completion from Brady to Mike Evans to set up 1st and goal, however despite 4 attempts for a score the Kansas City defense was able to force a turnover on downs on 4th down after preventing Ronald Jones from reaching the goal line.
+During Tampa Bay's 1st possession of the 2nd quarter they were able to move the ball into Kansas City's red zone following a 31-yard pass completion from Brady to Mike Evans to set up 1st and goal; however, despite 4 attempts for a score, the Kansas City defense was able to force a turnover on downs on 4th down after preventing Ronald Jones II from reaching the goal line.
 After stalling out in their next possession a holding penalty against Kansas City canceled out a 56-yard punt which would have set up the Buccaneers to start at their own 30-yard line, and on the ensuing retry Tommy Townsend shanked the punt, sending it only 29 yards which resulted in Tampa Bay being able to start at the Kansas City 38-yard line.
 On the following drive critical penalties extended Tampa Bay's possession, a holding penalty on Charvarius Ward negated what would have been an interception by Tyrann Mathieu and an offside penalty during a field goal attempt provided Tampa Bay with a new set on downs.
-On the following play Brady once again found Gronkowski in the end zone for a 17-yard touchdown, which after a successful point after try gave Tampa a 14–3 lead.
+On the following play Brady once again found Gronkowski in the end zone for a 17-yard touchdown, which after a successful PAT gave Tampa a 14–3 lead.
 During Kansas City's next drive multiple long completions from Mahomes to Travis Kelce helped bring the Chiefs into Tampa Bay's red zone for the first time in the game, but they were forced to settle for a 34-yard field goal by Butker to bring the score to 14–6.
 During Tampa Bay's next drive multiple penalties on Kansas City's defense moved the Buccaneers deep into the Chiefs' territory, most notably a defensive pass interference penalty by Bashaud Breeland resulting in a gain of 34 yards and a defensive pass interference on Mathieu in the end zone which gave the Buccaneers 1st and goal at the 1-yard line.
-Brady would then find Antonio Brown for a 1-yard touchdown pass which after a successful point after try gave Tampa Bay a 21–6 lead at halftime.
+Brady would then find Antonio Brown for a 1-yard touchdown pass, which after a successful PAT gave Tampa Bay a 21–6 lead at halftime.